 Now you can make your changes locally.

-When you’re done making changes, check that your changes pass our tests and that the doc builds.
-The easiest way to do that is by running tox environments:
+When you’re done making changes, check that your changes pass our tests:

 Commit your changes, quoting GitHub issue in the commit message, if applicable, and push your branch to GitHub: